fabio-noga/TCPChatClient-Server/README.md

 # TCPChatClient-Server
-TCP Chat with Client interface and Server
+TCP Chat with Client interface and Server.
+Created for educational purposes.
+Shouldn't be used in a professional context.

 Client: